 Incident Being Reported Procedure the College Will Follow Sexual Assault Depending on when reported (immediate vs delayed report), The College will provide complainant with access to medical care The College will assess immediate safety needs of complainant The College will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for the local police department The College will provide complainant with referrals to on and off campus mental health providers The College will assess the need to implement interim or long-term protective measures, if appropriate.
-The College will provide the victim with a written explanation of the victim's rights and options The College will provide a "No trespass" (PNG) directive to accused party if deemed appropriate The College will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution The College will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is The College will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Stalking The College will assess immediate safety needs of complainant The College will assist complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department The College will provide written instructions on how to apply for a Protective Order The College will provide written information to complainant on how to preserve evidence The College will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate The College will provide the victim with a written explanation of the victim's rights and options The College will provide a "No trespass" (PNG) directive to the accused party if deemed appropriate
+The College will provide the victim with a written explanation of the victim's rights and options The College will provide a "No trespass" (PNG) directive to accused party if deemed appropriate The College will provide written instructions on how to apply for Protective Order The College will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution The College will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is The College will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Stalking The College will assess immediate safety needs of complainant The College will assist complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department The College will provide written instructions on how to apply for a Protective Order

-Dating Violence 1.
-The College will assess immediate safety needs of the complainant 2.
-The College will assist the complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department 3.
-The College will provide written instructions on how to apply for a Protective Order 4.
-The College will provide written information to the complainant on how to preserve evidence 5.
+4. The College will provide written information to complainant on now to preserve evidence5.
 The College will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
 The College will provide the victim with a written explanation of the victim's rights and options 7.
-The College will provide a "No trespass" (PNG) directive to the accused party if deemed appropriate Domestic 1.
-The College will assess immediate safety needs of the complainant Violence 2.
-The College will assist the complainant with contacting local police if the complainant requests AND the complainant will be provided with contact information for the local police department 3.
-The College will provide written instructions on how to apply for a Protective Order 4.
+The College will provide a "No trespass" (PNG) directive to the accused party if deemed appropriate pairty in decrined appropriate Dating Violence The College will assess immediate safety needs of the complainant 2.
+The College will assist the complainant with contacting local police if the complainant requests AND provide the complainant with contact information for the local police department The College will provide written instructions on how to apply for a Protective Order 4.
 The College will provide written information to the complainant on how to preserve evidence 5.
 The College will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
 The College will provide the victim with a written explanation of the victim's rights and options 7.
-The College will provide a "No trespass" (PNG) directive to the accused party if deemed appropriate
+The College will provide a "No trespass" (PNG) directive to the accused party if deemed appropriate Domestic The College will assess immediate safety needs of the complainant Violence The College will assist the complainant with contacting local police if the complainant requests AND the complainant will be provided with contact information for the local police department